Barhakhari/barhakhari.github.io/privacy-policy.md

 ---

-### Year Picker and Age Verification

-When the app is used for the first time, users are required to select their birth year using a **Year Picker**.
-This process ensures compliance with child-specific privacy regulations.

-- If the user is **under 13 years old**, ads will **not** be displayed in the app to comply with privacy laws and provide a safer experience.
-- If the user is **13 years or older**, non-personalized ads may be displayed in the app through **Google AdMob**.

-The selected birth year is stored locally on the device using **UserDefaults** and is not shared with any third party.

----

 ### Parental Consent

 Barhakhari does not collect or request personal information directly from children.
 If you are under 13 years old, please use the app only under parental or guardian supervision.